jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 So far, we have only considered how a single neuron responds to input stimulus. snnTorch makes it straightforward to scale this up to a deep neural network.
-Here, we will create a 3-layer fully-connected neural network of dimensions 784-1000-10.
+In this section, we will create a 3-layer fully-connected neural network of dimensions 784-1000-10.
 Compared to our simulations so far, each neuron will now integrate over many more incoming input spikes.

 .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial2/2_8_fcn.png?raw=true